Lone Star Sadness: Horns, Aggies form Axis of Underachievers - WHIZ News

 Both had revenues of more than $200 million for the 2018-19 school year.
 Ohio State was the only other school to crack the $200 million mark.

-Texas and Texas A&M have everything you need to put out a national championship-level football program.
+Texas and Texas A&M have everything needed to put out a national championship-level football program.
 Right?

 The latest failures came Saturday.
 No. 9 Texas and No. 13 Texas A&M were two of eight ranked teams to lose, including six to unranked teams.